 Is alcoholism a disease?
-The debate is over whether alcoholism is a disease or simply a serious behavioral problem.
+The debate is whether alcoholism is a disease or simply a serious behavioral problem.
 It’s continued for over 200 years.
 And it doesn’t appear likely to end anytime soon.

 I. Disease Theory Propositions